awsdocs/amazon-connect-admin-guide/doc_source/add-chat-to-website.md

 Because Amazon Connect hosts the widget, it ensures that the latest version is always live on your website\.

 **Tip**
-Use of the chat widget is subject to default Service Quotas, such as the number of characters allowed per message\.
-Before launching your chat widget into production, make sure that your Service Quotas are set for your organization's needs\.
+Use of the chat widget is subject to default service quotas, such as the number of required characters for each message\.
+Before launching your chat widget into production, make sure that your service quotas are set for your organization's needs\.
 For more information, see [Amazon Connect service quotas](amazon-connect-service-limits.md)\.

 ## Supported browsers<a name="chat-widget-supported-browsers"></a>